Data Set Creation with NMsim

 setorder()

-. dplyr::arrange
+. base::order

-add that too.
+easier, so we add that too.

 NMsim

-does not include any plotting functionality, but
+does not include plotting functionality, but here

-here is a simple way to show dosing amounts and sample times.
+is a simple way to show dosing amounts and sample times.

 NMdata::NMexpandDoses()